Astwood Bank: Railway station

-A railway station called Studley & Astwood Bank railway station served the village, with service going as far north as Lichfield Trent Valley and as far south as Tewkesbury.
+A railway station called Studley & Astwood Bank railway station served the district, with service going as far north as Lichfield Trent Valley and as far south as Tewkesbury.
 The line was closed in 1964 so now Redditch railway station is the end of the line.
 The station building still exists as a domestic dwelling house and is located on the Slough, just into Green Lane, Studley, Warwickshire.
 It is about two miles from Astwood Bank and one mile from Studley.

 Politics

 Politically, Astwood Bank is part of the Astwood Bank and Feckenham ward.
 The councillors are: